aseceleanu/aseceleanu.github.io/_pages/about.md

 I mentor teams of students working in the [Polymath Jr.](https://geometrynyc.wixsite.com/polymathreu) large-scale undergraduate research program.
 An article about this program appeared in the Notices of the AMS [When life gives you lemons, make mathematicians](https://www.ams.org/journals/notices/202103/rnoti-p375.pdf).

-I am the founder and director of the [Nebraska Experiential Mathematics and Outreach (NEMO) Lab](https://aseceleanu.github.io/NEMO) affiliated with the [Geometry Labs United](https://geometrylabs.net)  network.
+I am the founder and director of the [Nebraska Experimental Mathematics and Outreach (NEMO) Lab](https://aseceleanu.github.io/NEMO) affiliated with the [Geometry Labs United](https://geometrylabs.net)  network.

 In co-organize the [Central States Mathematics Undergraduate Research Conference](https://math.unl.edu/events/cesmur) in partnership with colleagues at Kansas State University.